DiffCast: A Unified Framework via Residual Diffusion for Precipitation Nowcasting: Additional Analysis

 \section{Additional Analysis}

-In this section, we give an extra analysis on the design of framework loss.
+In this section, we give an extra analysis on the design of framework loss, the computational complexity and the hyperparameter $K$.

+\textbf{w/o stochastic Loss}.
 We decompose the determinism and local stochastics in precipitation evolution and model them with a deterministic component and a residual diffusion component, respectively.
 Different from other two-stage frameworks, we train the overall framework in an end-to-end manner to simulate the interplay between the determinism and uncertainty, which indicate that the gradient from stochastic diffusion denoising loss can also optimize the deterministic backbone.
 In Table~\ref{tab:mu}, we compare the performance between the pure deterministic backbones and the intermediate output $\mu$ from deterministic component in DiffCast.
 The results show that the stochastic loss indeed leads to a positive optimization on most of the deterministic backbones.

 We point out that the conventional deterministic methods always under-estimate the high-value echoes with the increasing lead time (shown in Figure~\ref{fig:intro}).
 To further investigate this, we show in Figure~\ref{fig:csi_with_threshold} the performance of DiffCast\_SimVP, in terms of different thresholds.
 We observe that with the stochastic modeling the high-value echoes indeed can be more accurately maintained and predicted.
+Additionally, we show the qualitative results of SimVP w/o stochastic diffusion loss in Figure \ref{fig:mu_simvp}.
+The results indicate that DiffCast$\_$SimVP-$\mu$ alleviates the echo value fading away issue compared to SimVP, which implies that stochastic objectives indeed help optimize the deterministic model.

+\textbf{Complexity and Hyperparameter $K$}.
+In Table \ref{tab:size}, we report the tradeoff between model size, memory and time cost conditioned on different segment length based on our experimental setting with batchsize=4 for 30K training iterations. $K$ is selected from \{$2,4,5,10$\} on validation set and $K$=5 delivers the best tradeoff.
+There are more requirements for memory compared with base predictor but it is acceptable in our practical application.
+It is notable that the model size is not influenced by $K$.